fengyeba/BSCTokenSniper/README.md

 The bot does not incur any additional fees, only fees are BSC network transaction fees and PancakeSwap fees.

-Prerequisites
+# Prerequisites

 - Python 3 or later installed
 - Node.js installed (easiest way) – Install windows version from https://nodejs.org/en/download/
-- Web3 installed (in windows command line type: npm install Web3)
+- Web3 installed (in windows command line type: pip install web3)
 - BscScan API key (completely free of charge, create an account on BscScan and generate a free API key)
 - BSC wallet address and private key
 - enough BNB in your wallet to snipe tokens.

 Setup for Windows.

+# Setup

 1)	Install all dependencies (above)
 2)	Edit config.json file with your wallet address, private key and BscScan API key.
 3)	(Optional) if you are in windows, open the command prompt and right-click the title bar, click ‘properties’ and set screen buffer size height to 2500.
 This allows you to scroll through the history of your token snipes.